 Now comes the hard part: wait for them to cool before slicing and toasting!

 You don't need to toast an english muffin before eating.
 However, slicing and toasting your muffin will give it an extra crunch.
 It will also develop a bit more flavor from the browning.

 - Avoid using cold ingredients.
 Use milk and butter at room temperature.
-Cold ingredients can make your starter dormant, and so the dough will take significantly longer to ferment/rise;
+Cold ingredients can make your starter dormant.
+If that happens, the dough will take significantly longer to ferment/rise;

 - Use a 100% hydration starter.
 That’s a starter made/feed with equal parts of water and flour;

-- Always make sure your starter is active before making these english muffins;
+- Always make sure sourdough starter is active before making these english muffins;

-- You need to cook your sourdough english muffins over low heat or their exterior will burn;
+- You need to cook sourdough english muffins over low heat or their exterior will burn;

-- Preheat your cast iron skillet or frying pan.
+- Always preheat cast iron skillet or frying pan.

-Sourdough English Muffins will keep for 4 to 5 days, stored inside an airtight container on room temperature.
+Sourdough English Muffins will keep for 4 to 5 days if stored inside an airtight container on room temperature.

-Avoid storing English muffins inside the fridge.
-If you’re not eating them right away, prefer freezing to refrigerating any kind of bread.
-Refrigerating English muffins compromises their flavor and freshness, and will make them dry out quickly.
+Avoid storing them in the fridge.
+If you're not eating them right away, prefer freezing to refrigerating any kind of bread.
+Refrigerating english muffins compromises their flavor and freshness, and will make them dry out quickly.